virajyadav4141/Fake-Product-Detection-system-using-python/README.md

 👨‍💻 Developed By
-V9 Technologies
+V9 Technology
-This project is proudly developed by V9 Technologies as an innovative solution for fake product detection using Python and Machine Learning.
+This project is proudly developed by V9 Technology as an innovative solution for fake product detection using Python and Machine Learning.

 📄 License